Curriculum: Associate of Applied Science in Early Childhood Care & Education

 Credit: 3

 This course is designed for beginning early childhood education students.
 The course introduces the students to the current knowledge base related to families, how young children develop and learn, and early childhood education programs.
-The course content includes: (a) currenttheories on how young children develop and learn, (b) the historical, philosophical, and social foundations of contemporary programs, (c) the roleof the early childhood professional, and (e) current early childhood education issues.
-Depending on the section that students register for, students may need to have background checks and physicals completed as part of course requirements.
+The course content includes: (a) current theories on how young children develop and learn, (b) the historical, philosophical, and social foundations of contemporary programs, (c) the role of the early childhood professional, and (d) current early childhood education issues.
+This is a required course for the Early Childhood Education major and there are no prerequisite courses.
+This course requires observations and participation in the classes at a highly rated preschool.

 3